daniyalmaster693/CustomPasswords/README.md

 # Disclaimer:

-This app was made as a fun side project rather than an actual app
+This app was made as a side project rather than an actual app

 Passwords and settings do not save to a database